 (4) An application for renewal referred to in subsection (3) shall be made in writing and in a manner and form determined by the Commissioner in respect of such an application and shall contain such information as is required by the Commissioner in respect of such an application.

-(5) The information contained in an application for renewal referred to in subsection (3) shall be verified by statutory declaration of the applicant.
+[(5) deleted]

-(6) In respect of any particular application referred to in subsection (3) the applicant shall furnish the Commissioner with such further information as the Commissioner determines, verified if the Commissioner so determines by statutory declaration.
+(6) In respect of any particular application referred to in subsection (3) the applicant shall furnish the Commissioner with such further information as the Commissioner determines.

 (7) If the Commissioner is considering making an adverse decision in relation to the application, the Commissioner must give the applicant the opportunity to give additional information in relation to that application.

 [Section 49 amended by No. 56 of 1995 s.
 43; No. 58 of 2010 s.
-96 and 134.]
+96 and 134; No. 44 of 2016 s.
+33.]

 50. Duties of registered persons; Commissioner may impose special conditions on certificates of registration